The term DevOps means different things to different stakeholders in software projects, such as developers and IT operations staff.

 DevOps has its roots in the Agile software development methodology, but you don't have to adopt Agile to do DevOps, or vice versa.
 DevOps plays a pivotal role in cloud computing, but its principles apply to on-premises systems as well.
 The term DevOps shows up in job titles on career sites, but the skill set required for roles such as DevOps engineer varies widely from one company to another.

 Read these answers to fundamental questions to understand the basics of DevOps for development and operations professionals, and the many ways in which the term DevOps is used.

-What problem does DevOps aim to solve?
+What problem does DevOps solve?

 The relationship between developers and IT operations is often adversarial.
-Here's an example of a common, negative stereotype: Developers expect operations managers to release new applications or updates on command, even though the code in question may not have been thoroughly tested.
-Operations managers, who consider frequent code updates risky, have been known to ignore change requests from developers, preventing release of the new software.
+Here's a common stereotype: Developers expect IT operations managers to release new applications or updates on command, even though the code in question wasn't thoroughly tested.
+And another one: IT operations managers, who consider frequent code updates risky, ignore change requests from the development side, holding up new releases.